Pairing Up for Plastic Surgery

 Numbers gathered by the American Society of Plastic Surgeons (ASPS) show that in 2005 surgeons performed:

 - More than 10.2 million cosmetic procedures, up 11% from 2004.
 Of those, the bulk (8.5 million) were minimally invasive procedures such as Botox injections and chemical peels.
 The rest were procedures such as liposuction and breast augmentation.

 - More than 5.4 million reconstructive surgeries, such as laceration repairs and scar treatment, down 3% from 2004.

 - A small number of so-called "fringe" surgery procedures.
 There were 793 vaginal rejuvenations, which repair damage caused by aging, childbirth or injury, or shape the vagina to match what a patient wants aesthetically; 542 buttock implants; 337 calf augmentations; 206 pectoral implants.

 ASPS members are certified plastic surgeons.
 For their statistics, the group also surveyed doctors likely to perform plastic surgery.

 Kassinger and her mother were seeking out relatively common nose reconstructions when they went shopping for surgery.

-She had read an article on Andrew Jacono, a plastic surgeon in Great Neck, N.Y., that interested her.
+She had read an article on facial plastic surgery expert Dr. Andrew Jacono, a plastic surgeon in Great Neck, N.Y., that interested her.
 So Kassinger went with her father, who lives in Bayside, N.Y., to visit Jacono.
 After the consultation, Kassinger says, she "couldn't stop raving about" the doctor.